slint-ui/slint/api/sixtyfps-cpp/docs/generated_code.md

  - for each properties:
     * A getter `get_<property_name>` returning the property type.
     * A setter `set_<property_name>` taking the new value of the property by const reference
- - for each signals:
+ - for each callbacks:
-    * `emit_<signal_name>` function which takes the signal argument as parameter and emit the signal.
+    * `emit_<callback_name>` function which takes the callback argument as parameter and emit the callback.
-    * `on_<signal_name>` functin wich takes a functor as an argument and sets the signal handler for this signal. the functor must accept the type parameter of the signal
+    * `on_<callback_name>` functin wich takes a functor as an argument and sets the callback handler for this callback. the functor must accept the type parameter of the callback

 ## Example